Projects of Shingala Azad

 Currently Ongoing Projects in 2023

-It’s financed by official development assistance of the Slovak Republic, SlovakAid
+It is funded by the official development assistance of the Slovak Republic, SlovakAid.

-Implementation period: October 1st.
-2023 to September 30th.
-2024
+Implementation period: October 1, 2023 – September 30, 2024

 Summary:

-The aim of the project is to improve living conditions and develop villages.
-By building 2 wells, the residents of Doghat and Darkar will gain stable and safe access to drinking water, which will also enable them to develop growing and breeding activities.
-By creating conditions for development, tension between the host community and the IDP community (16,720 individuals in total including 1250 IDPs in Darkar and 80 families in Doghat) will be avoided.
-The conditions of women and children who currently provide water for their households will improve (SDG 5) and at the same time the production of plastic waste from purchased bottled water and the emissions associated with its distribution will be reduced (SDG 13).
-The creation of suitable conditions will be supported by trainings, where local communities – including women – will gain knowledge about the protection of water resources, about cultivation and breeding activities.
-Part of the training will focus on drinking habits and hygiene to prevent the spread of disease.
-Furthermore, 320 IDP families will also receive seed packets to support their food security.
+The aim of the project is to improve living conditions and support the development of the villages.
+By constructing two wells, residents of Doghat and Darkar will gain stable and safe access to drinking water, which will also allow them to develop farming and livestock activities.
+By creating favorable conditions for development, the project helps to prevent tensions between the host community and the IDP population (a total of 16,720 people, including 1,250 IDPs in Darkar and 80 IDP families in Doghat).
+The conditions for women and children—who are currently responsible for fetching water for their households—will also improve (SDG 5).
+At the same time, the project will reduce plastic waste from purchased bottled water and emissions associated with its distribution (SDG 13).

-Donar: Conference of Bishops of Slovakia
+Donor: Conference of Bishops of Slovakia

-Partners: Caritas Slovakia, Shingala Azad NGO
+Partners: Caritas Slovakia, non-governmental organization Shingala Azad

-Implementation duration: 3 months
+Implementation period: 3 months

 Summary:

-Water pipes
+Water Pipeline

 Implementation period: 6 months